 The entire resort has a fresh active feeling.
 I felt like I was on a cruise ship with carpets, pool areas, and open spaces.
 I really liked the entire vibe.

 My room after all was impressive as well.
 Here the rooms are all set as studios from 400-650sq feet.

 I woke feeling fresh this morning thanks to stopping the adult beverages at a reasonable hour.
 When you are in your 20s you can do crazy things and hit the ground running the next day.
 Not so much when you qualify for AARP.

 I wanted to get breakfast and somewhere that had southern cooking.
-I headed for a local breakfast hot spot called Milk and Honey given the name and their reviews I felt it has to be good.
+I headed for a local breakfast hot spot called Milk and Honey given the name and its reviews I felt it has to be good.
 I had an omelet and a cinnamon roll that might make you cry it was so good.
-That and some OJ, and a milk and I was a happy man.
+That and some OJ, and milk and I was a happy man.